unChaz/sci-fi-5e/srd/races/index.md

 ##### Ability Score Increase

-Every race increases one or more of a character’s ability scores.
+Every race increases one or more of a character's ability scores.

 ##### Age